Swetha-rajarajan/resumeusingparallaxeffect/README.md

 # resumeusingparallaxeffect
-This project describes about creating resume using html, css and also implementing parallax effect
+This project describes about creating resume using html and css.
+This also involves parallax effect implementation